google/oboe/apps/OboeTester/docs/Usage.md

 ### Record and Playback

-Record several seconds of audio and play it back.
+Record several seconds of audio and playKickDrum it back.
 The Share button lets you share the recorded WAV file.
 You can then examine the WAV file using a program like Audacity.